 No deliberate attempt to adapt vowels or phrasing/song to American or British

 So when is Neutral Accent English the right choice for your voice over?
 I’ll cite the reasons my clients give.
-First, when you want a voice that isn’t distinctively English or American.
+First, when you want a global business voice over that isn’t distinctively English or American.
 My German, French, and Scandinavian clients often request this voice.
 Second, when it is for an English Language channel in, for example, Amsterdam or Dubai.
 I have recorded commercials and corporate videos in both of those markets with Neutral Accent English.
 Finally, another good reason to chose such a voice would be for an international trade fair, international e-learning, or a commercial to air in multiple countries.
 A great resource for international English voice overs are bi-lingual voice talent.
 You can find some of them on my list of international voice over talent.

-To hear my 60 second demo of voice over clips using Neutral Accent English press play below.
+To hear my 60 second demo of voice over clips using Neutral Accent English Voiceover press play below.
 Thank you for reading!

 Voice Over recording and editing with REAPER just like one would do in Edit Mode of Adobe Audition is not only possible, it’s easy and more powerful.
 Admittedly, I looked at Reaper several times in the past and it seemed too complicated, and I couldn’t figure out how to make quick time selection edits which are crucial for VO editing.
 But then I found a hack by that makes it just like editing in Edit mode in Adobe Audition.
 The video on how to do it is here at The Booth Junkies YouTube Channel.
 You just set up a Action command key to do four steps at once.
 It takes one minute to set it up.
 Okay, maybe two or three with a good cup of tea or coffee.